Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Drift

-\end{small}which aligns target representations to irrelevant classes in source domain during training.
-These are enable to corrupt categorical feature representations and rise increasing predicted error on predicting $y'$ in target domain, and further deliver negative effects to the adapted process.
+When considerable label distribution divergence exists, since we always equally sample from two domains and feed the sampling into adversarial alignment, the excessive training towards feature distribution alignment will mislead to the unaligned minimization: which aligns target feature representations to irrelevant categories in source domain during training.
+These can induce corruption in the level of categorical feature representations and rise increasing predicted error when predicting $y^t$ in target domain, and further turn out negative effects on the adaptation.

-Most unsupervised domain adaptation methods consider domain divergence merely from data shift, and take no drift in label space for granted.
-It is not only far away from real scenarios but also suffers from the degraded performance due to label distribution drift (See Figure~\ref{fig:dann}).
-Consider negative effects can be easily accessed when the inconsistent label distribution and the alignment between irrelevant classes across domains exist, not all samples can be used during the training process for positive adaptation only comes from the part of correctly matched pair of source-target samples.
-Consequently, we try to exploit and emphasize the part of correctly matched samples in two domains, while mitigating the alignment on class-mismatched samples, thus further increase the ratio of positive adaptation and avoid the negative transfer brought by the alignment between irrelevant categories across source and target domains.
-This can be view as an unsupervised sample selection that we are continually seeking for samples that benefit to adaptation and avoid negative transfer concurrently during training.
+Most deep visual unsupervised domain adaptation methods consider domain divergence merely from data shift, and take no drift in label space for granted.
+We need to admit that addressing the partial picture is enough for experimental datasets, since current datasets do not include a considerable label distribution drift.
+We lament that such success is not only far away from real scenarios but also suffers from degraded performance due to label distribution drift (See~\cref{fig:motivation2}).
+Consider adverse effects can be easily accessed when the inconsistent label distribution and the alignment between irrelevant classes across domains exist, not all samples can be fully used during the training process for the reason that positive adaptation only comes from the part of a correctly matched pair of source-target samples.
+Consequently, we try to exploit and emphasize the part of correctly matched samples in two domains, while mitigating the alignment on class-mismatched samples.
+Thus we further increase the ratio of positive adaptation and avoid the negative transfer brought by the alignment between irrelevant categories across source and target domains.
+This can be viewed as an unsupervised sample selection in that we are continually seeking samples that benefit from adaptation and avoid negative transfer concurrently.